Dendevpro/liri-node-app/README.md

 - - -
 ```
-All Data requested by the user will be appended to log.txt.
+All Data requested by the user is appended to log.txt.
 ```
 - - -
 **[View App Demo](https://dendevpro.github.io/bootstrap-portfolio/portfolio.html)**